CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/EquipmentCarryWeightAndWeightClasses.md

-# Carry Weight and Weight Classes
+# Equipment, Carry Weight, and Weight Classes

+## Equipment

+Represent items a character has on their person in an easy-to-reach placement or that are being worn.
+This generally covers things needed in combat such as weapons, armor, quivers/arrows, potions, etc...

 ## Carry Weight